 CORC Director Kate Dalzell will also be reflecting on the widening contexts in which we are now measuring mental wellbeing, and what we are learning in considering these outcomes in settings now spanning health, education, school, social care and culture.
 Kate will share recent findings from CORC’s data and our work with members and projects, as well as news of upcoming developments.

-- Effectiveness of the new Community Forensic Child and Adolescent Mental Health Service Model
+- Learning from an independent evaluation of the new Community Forensic Child and Adolescent Mental Health Service Model

 Following on from our successful online Forum last year, this year’s CORC Forum will again take place online.
 We are looking forward to sharing regional, national and international mental health developments with our CORC members, Learning Network and colleagues.